Health

 Public (GKV) vs private (PKV)

-Public (GKV) is a fixed percentage of your gross salary (currently about 14.6% base rate plus 2 to 3% provider-specific surcharge), capped at a monthly income ceiling (Beitragsbemessungsgrenze, around €5,812.50/month in 2026).
+Public (GKV) is a fixed percentage of your gross salary (currently about 14.6% base rate plus a provider-specific Zusatzbeitrag of roughly 1.6 to 3.4%), capped at a monthly income ceiling (Beitragsbemessungsgrenze, around €5,812.50/month in 2026).
 Half is paid by you, half by your employer.
 Your spouse and children under 25 are covered for free on your plan (Familienversicherung).
 Covered services are identical across all GKV providers because the scope is federally defined.

 Private (PKV) charges based on your age, health, and chosen coverage.
 It can be cheaper than GKV when you are young and healthy, and notably more expensive as you age.
 It covers your family only if you pay separately for each person.
 You cannot easily switch back to GKV once you leave it.